FullHuman/purgecss/docs/guides/next.md

 To customize the PostCSS configuration, create a postcss.config.js file in the root of your project.

 > Warning: When you define a custom PostCSS configuration file, Next.js completely disables the default behavior.
-Be sure to manually configure all the features you need compiled, including [Autoprefixer](https://github.com/postcss/autoprefixer).
+Be sure to manually configure all the features you need compiled, including [Autoprefixer](https://github.com/postcss/autoprefixer), autoprefixer has an [online version](https://goonlinetools.com/autoprefixer/) that allows you to enter your non-prefixed CSS and gives you a prefix-added CSS.
 You also need to install any plugins included in your custom configuration manually, i.e. `npm install postcss-flexbugs-fixes postcss-preset-env`.

 > By default, the outer document containing `html` and `body` is inside nextjs node module.
 Add `safelist:["html", "body"]` to make sure PurgeCSS does not remove those style.